-Ready to go deep and grow from within?
+Ready to dive deep and grow from within?

-but nothing has gotten to the roots of your issues or led to lasting change.
+You want to get to the roots of your issues and achieve lasting change.

 but someone who will help restore a sense of connection from within.